reflectoring/reflectoring.github.io/content/blog/2022/2022-08-25-schedule-cron-job-in-node.md

 If you're unsure about manually writing cron syntax, you can, use free tools like [Crontab Generator](https://crontab-generator.org/) or [Crontab.guru](https://crontab.guru/#*_*_*_*_*) to generate the exact time date you want for your cron expression.

-####  The Second Argument (Function)
+#### Cron Function
-This is the function or task executed at intervals, when the time specified in your cron expression is reached.
+This is the second argument of the cron `.schedule` method.
+It is a function or task executed at intervals, when the time specified in your cron expression is reached.

 You can do whatever you want in this function.
 You can send an email, make a database backup, or download data.
 This function gets executed when the current system time is the same as the time provided in the first argument.

-#### The Third Argument (Options)
+#### Cron Options
-This is for adding additional options to your scheduled jobs.
-It Is a configuration object, This argument is optional.
+The cron options this is the third argument of the  cron `.schedule` method, this argument is optional.
+It is used to add additional options to our scheduled jobs.
+Cron Options are configuration object.

-Here is an example of what the third argument looks like.
+Here is an example of what cron options object looks like.
 ```javascript
 {
    scheduled: false,